|

 is fine as long as you get them through those stages and you help

 them catch up.
+As a child

 is functioning better and even when they are dysfunctional, they